The Teddy Bear Haircut: Every Breed That Pulls It Off Perfectly

 • Save

-You know that moment when your golden retriever walks past a small white fluffy dog and just stops?
-Like, full freeze.
-That’s exactly the energy this cut gives off.
+This is the type of dress that when your golden retriever walks past a small white fluffy dog, she just freezes.
+Still.
+As if she’s seen a ghost.
+That’s exactly the energy this dress gives off.

-This is a Bichon Frise rocking a classic teddy bear cut — and honestly, it looks like someone sculpted a stuffed animal.
-The groomer shaped the head into a perfect round dome, kept the ears blended flush against the sides (no floppy ears hanging down), and trimmed the body into a compact, symmetrical silhouette.
-The fur is pure bright white, scissor-finished to remove any straggly pieces.
+In this case, the Bichon Frise is rockin a classic teddy bear cut, but it looks like someone sculpted a stuffed animal!
+His head was sculpted into a perfect round dome, the ears were kept blended and smooth against the sides of his head and there’s no floppy ears hanging down.
+His body was shaped into a cute, symmetrical cut and left short, and the hair is a pure bright white that was scissor finished to remove any straggly hair.

-To get this at home — or brief your groomer — you need curved grooming shears, a slicker brush, and whitening dog shampoo to keep that coat from going yellow.
+If you want to try this at home, or just want to briefly inform your groomer, you will need curved grooming shears, a slicker brush, and whitening dog shampoo to avoid a yellow dog!

-The round head shape comes from scissoring the fur evenly from all angles, not just the top.
-And the body stays tight — about 1-2 inches of length all around — so it moves like one fluffy cloud instead of a mop.
+The head is rounded because the fur is scissored evenly from all sides, not just the top.
+And the body is also tight – only about 1-2 inches of length is allowed – so it is more like a fluffy cloud than a mop.

-Keep the eye area trimmed short so tear staining doesn’t ruin that white coat between appointments.
+Keep the eye area trimmed short so tear staining doesn’t ruin that white coat between visits.

 📸 Photo credit: Instagram @poochimage